 PPO plan members are encouraged to use providers from the insurer's preferred doctor network.
 If you choose these providers, a higher percentage of your costs will be covered than if you choose an out-of-network provider.
 To receive the highest level of benefit coverage, opt for providers who are in your insurer's network.
 With a PPO plan, you'll need to meet an annual deductible before your care will be covered.
 Most copayments range from $10 to $30, though in some cases you'll be responsible for a percentage of the costs of your care.

 Do I Need to Designate a Primary Care Physician?

 While HMO plans require families to designate a specific primary care physician (PCP) who coordinates all health care services, those with a PPO plan can see whichever doctor they choose and do not need to designate a PCP.
 However, choosing a provider within the PPO plan's network is less costly.

 PPO plans do not require a referral for specialty care.
 However, HMO plans require a referral.
 For example, a patient who has severe allergies will first see his or her designated PCP, who will provide a referral to an in-network allergist.

 If I Have a Doctor or Specialist Who Is Out-of-Network, Will I Still Be Able to See Them and Have My Care Covered?

 PPO plans offer the flexibility to visit out-of-network providers, including hospitals and other facilities.
 However, while costs will be covered by the plan, you'll be responsible for a separate deductible and higher copayment fee.
 For HMO plans, out-of-network doctors and specialists are not covered.
-Exceptions may be made in the case of true medical emergency.
+Exceptions may be made in the case of a true medical emergency.